biril/backbone-faux-server/README.md

     an array of Model attributes after handling a GET that refers to a collection.
 Note that only attributes that have been changed on the server (and should be updated on the client) need to be included in returned hashes.
 Return nothing after handling a DELETE.
-On failure, the handler should return a string (presumably a custom error messsage, an HTTP status code that indicates failure, etc).
+On failure, the handler should return a string (presumably a custom error message, an HTTP status code that indicates failure, etc).

 #### &lt;httpMethod&gt; ([name, ]urlExp[, handler])